digitalcircuit/actinic/README.md

 The project will automatically attempt to build the Impulse library upon compiling the solution in MonoDevelop.
 Should anything go wrong, a file named `README-impulse-failed-to-build` will be put in the `bin/Debug` build directory.

-To manually compile, run [`prepare-audio-processing.sh`](https://github.com/digitalcircuit/g35-usb/blob/master/G35_USB/Audio/prepare-audio-processing.sh) included in the `G35_USB/Audio` folder.
+To manually compile, run [`prepare-audio-processing.sh`](https://github.com/digitalcircuit/actinic/blob/master/Actinic/Audio/prepare-audio-processing.sh) included in the `Actinic/Audio` folder.

 *If using the [Arduino LED controller][arduino-firmware], don't forget to change permissions on the USB device to allow access without root.*

 ## Usage

 * Connect and power on your lighting controller and lights (*for the [Arduino LED controller][arduino-firmware], plug it into power, then into a USB port*)
-* In the output directory, run `mono G35_USB.exe`
+* In the output directory, run `mono Actinic.exe`
 * *To be done - expand this list?*

 To list commands, type `help`.
 For help on a particular command, type it without providing any parameters, e.g. `vu run`.